 Important: Do not handpick mineral matter, ergot, sclerotinia, or large-seeded grains other than fababeans from the sieved sample.

-Commercially clean samples exiting a primary elevator can have up to 0.75% for finely broken fababeans removed by the No. 8 slotted sieve as dockage is allowed.
+Commercially clean samples exiting a primary elevator can have up to 0.75% finely broken fababeans removed by the No. 8 slotted sieve deducted as dockage.
 Samples exiting a primary elevator are considered commercially clean when meeting the requirements set out in the table below.

 |Grade name||Foreign material|